gooseberry/smoke/docs/games/tie-fighter.md

 | **Supported Installer** | **gog_star_wars_tie_fighter_special_edition_2.1.0.3.sh** |
 | **Installer System** | **Linux** |

+## Requirements

+--8<-- "requirements.md"

+## Installing Game

 !!!
-Warning "STAR WARS: Tie Fighter Collector's CD (1995)"
+Info

     This script was only tested against the 1995 Collector's CD-ROM Edition.
 The 1994 edition and the 1998 edition will not work.

---8<-- "requirements.md"
+--8<-- "install-game-instructions.md"

-## Installing Game

-1. Place the **Supported Installer** file in the *Linux files* folder on your Chromebook.
-1. Open the Terminal App on your Chromebook.
-1. Paste the following lines into the terminal.

         cd ~/git/smoke/playbooks && ansible-playbook tie_fighter.yml

 ## Playing Game

-Once installed, you can play this game by clicking the game icon on the ChromeOS Launcher.
-The following icons are created by this installer in the *Linux apps* folder of the Launcher listed as
+--8<-- "playing-game.md"

 * Tie Fighter
 * DOS Box

-!!!
-Danger "Message of appreciation"

-    This game installer is made possible thanks to the help of many people.
-Special credit goes out to the following:
+--8<-- "thank-you.md"

     * Lucasarts for the vision and creating this game.
     * GOG for making this game available.